Soil Vapor Extraction (SVE)

 Applicability

 The technology is typically applicable for soil with VOC and/or fuels contamination.
-SVE works only on compounds which readily vaporize (i.e., with a high Henry's law constant).
+SVE works only on compounds that readily vaporize (i.e., with a high Henry's law constant).
+Although the technology is primarily used in situ, there have been cases where it was used on excavated soils.

 Technology Development Status